Skip to Content

 First, you can’t have two owner-occupied homes.
 The lender will assume you’re buying an investment property.
 You would have to sell the current home or prove you will rent it out.

-Second, to use FHA, you can’t have “adequate housing” already.
-So you could sell your current home.
-Or, if you plan to keep and rent it, you have to make a good argument on why your current home is inadequate.
-For instance, you recently had a child and the duplex has 3 bedrooms in one unit, while your current single-family home is a 2-bedroom.
+For instance, you recently had a child and the duplex has three bedrooms in one unit, while your current single-family home has two bedrooms.
 Or, the property might be closer to work or family.
 The lender may accept any number of reasons for the move.

 Reducing Your Investing Risk With an Owner-Occupied Loan